-The concept of GxP requirements was established by the US FDA (the United States Food and Drug Administration) for a range of compliance-related activities and GxP stands for:
+The concept of GxP requirements was established by the US FDA (United States Food and Drug Administration) to regulate compliance-related activities.
+But what is GxP?
+GxP stands for:

 GxP is a set of regulations and quality guidelines that aim to address the safety of the pharmaceutical product in a systematic and wholesome manner while maintaining the quality of processes throughout every stage of manufacturing, control, storage, and distribution.